Syedaaneesa/Hotel-Booking-website/README.md

 ## 🛠️ Project Overview

-This website is fully developed in WordPress, featuring a custom-built theme, optimized plugins, and thoughtfully crafted design elements that align perfectly with the brand’s visual identity.
+This website is entirely built in WordPress, featuring a custom-designed theme, optimized plugins, and carefully crafted design elements that align seamlessly with the brand’s visual identity.
 ### Key Highlights:
 A modern, fully responsive hotel booking design that ensures a seamless experience on desktop, tablet, and mobile devices.